-This Design And Implementation Of A Mortuary Billing System project materials is available in PDF or Doc format.
+The Design And Implementation Of A Mortuary Billing System (PDF/DOC)

 Mortuary is a place where dead bodies are preserved with chemicals and kept in the refrigerated body store and examined in the post mortem room.
 The concept of a modern mortuary, regards the mortuary as a culturally sensitive area in terms of public relation and helping to arrange for the disposal of those patients who die.
 Facilities and their staff involved in mortuary services have a clear obligation to look after the deceased in accordance with community expectations in turn for a specified charge.
 Mortuary attendants, especially the billing department are faced with the problem of accurately preparing and documenting payments due to the manual method of documentation.
 This manual method of writing receipts on paper has shown to be prone to many errors, ranging from human mistakes to misplacement or damage of receipts, or assigning wrong receipt to different body.
 This project curbs the above problem by implementing a computerized billing system for morgues.
 This system realizes the documenting of dead body information and automatically generates of receipts so as to facilitate managerial decision and reduce a big burden for mortuary accountants.
 This work improves work efficiency by providing the basic information of employees, bodies and receipt printing.
 The system was developed using PHP programming language and MySQL for data storage.